administratorius/litbackup/README.txt

 looking at you, large databases and logs).
 And the most important aspect
 - it runs during the daytime, when the backup servers are idle!

-Everyone asks: why this is faster than regular "rsync"?
+Everyone is asking: why this is faster than regular "rsync"?

+While sync'ing "SOURCE:/source_file" to "DESTINATION:/destination_file"
-When rsync syncs two directories "/source" and "/destination" on hosts "srchost" and "dsthost", it compares "ctime" and size on both hosts.
-It means that on "dsthost" each file generates an "fstat" syscall, which accesses disks.
+rsync compares "ctime" and size on both hosts.
+This means high amount of read IOPS on SATA.
+BUilding a list of files saves you large chunk of recursion influenced I/O.

-My approach is to "find" all files on "srchost" and do only write operations to "dsthost" saving tons of read operations on "dsthost".

-Example: imagine that on "srchost" only "/var/log/messages" has changed.
-If I want to backup "/" I will basically compare whole "srchost" with "dsthost" server for changes and copy only "/var/log/messages".
-In my case "dsthost" would get a list of files to backup and do just one I/O operation - rsync "/var/log/messages"

 There is also a set of neat options like full "rsync" parameter